How will the UK-France migrants return deal work as it comes into force?

 Their removal is expected to be made on the grounds of inadmissibility, that they have arrived from the UK from a safe country where their case can be heard instead, because an agreement is in place with France.

-The treaty confirms the migrants would be returned back to France by plane.
+The treaty confirms the migrants would be returned back to France by plane, and commits for a return to be completed within three months in all cases.

 It also agrees for a joint committee to be set up to monitor the agreement and arrange logistics.